-The perceived lack of security on the internet is seen as the major obstacle to the uptake of e-business.
-Various applications have been developed to provide consumers and businesses with the comfort they require.
-Legislation is being introduced with a similar aim.
+The perceived lack of security in transacting and communicating online continues to be seen as an obstacle to the uptake of e-business.
 This guide gives a brief overview of the subject.

 Security products and services